 If you don't have the budget the best thing you can do with a stock webcam is to set it at eye-level.
-This means the camera isn't looking up or down at you, but rather straight on.
+This means the camera isn't looking up or down at you, but rather straight-on.
 Elevate your laptop by putting it on a box or a stack of books (I use an empty flowerpot sometimes — perfect height 🌷).

-Given we're all going to be working from home for a lot longer, it's probably worth making the budget for a better camera.
+But given we're all going to be working from home for a lot longer, it's probably worth making the budget for a better camera.

 Even if you're only making videos occasionally, a good camera will improve all those Zooms, Hangouts, and BlueJeans (What.
 A. Name.) that you'll be doing in years to come.

 An external webcam, designed solely to be used as a webcam, or...

-You can find very decent digital cameras for webcam use starting at 300 or 400 dollars (I use the Sony a5100 — it's been great).
-At the top end of the spectrum you can buy some serious pro camera gear and hook it up to your computer too.
+You can find decent digital cameras for webcam use starting at 300 or 400 dollars (I use the Sony a5100 — it's been great).
+At the other end of the spectrum you can buy serious professional camera gear and hook it up to your computer too.
 A lot of popular YouTubers and streamers use top of the line Canon and Sony DSLRs as their "webcams".

 Also, if you've got an old digital camera lying around from that street photography phase you went through in the mid-2000s, try that out (mid-2000s might be too old actually 🤔).
-If you can find your old camera on this list, then there's a pretty good chance you can hook it up to your computer as a webcam.
+If your old camera is on this list, then there's a pretty good chance it can be used as a webcam.

 Some lighting tips that will cost you nothing (usually...?):